sambgordon/compiled-interview-questions/CONTRIBUTIONS.md

 Prefix your branch names with the following:

-`add-answer` - Use when you've added an answer to a pre-existing question
+`addanswer` - Use when you've added an answer to a pre-existing question

-`add-question` - Use when you've added a new question
+`addquestion` - Use when you've added a new question

 `typo` - Use for minor spelling errors and as well as grammatical improvements